plone/training/docs/migrations/index.md

 # Migration best practices

 *Migration best practices* is intended as a training to learn how to upgrade and migrate to the newest Plone Versions.
-It's both, an online course and a sketch for an on-the-spot training.
+It's both an online course and a sketch for an on-the-spot training.

 ```{toctree}